NeighNeighNeigh/Alfred_IconGenerator/README.md

 ![image](https://user-images.githubusercontent.com/4795315/192548164-a4684b48-8184-4777-9660-745fc7c47338.png)

-So this is a solution to quikcly generate pretty and consistent icons.
+So this is a solution to quickly generate pretty and consistent icons.

 # Dependencies:
 Must install ImageMagick first - `brew install imagemagick`

 Must install SF-Pro-Display-Bold.otf from Apple - https://devimages-cdn.apple.com/design/resources/download/SF-Pro.dmg

-# Configuraton
+# Configuration
 You can configure the icon colour as well as the location on disk where icons are generated (defaults to /tmp)

 # Operation